TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning: Method

 At the $k$-th iteration, we use the approximate gradient $g_k$ obtained in the previous subsection to update the first and second moments:

-where $\beta_1$ controls the contribution of past gradients and $\beta_2$ governs the decay rate of squared gradients, while $\hat m_k$ and $\hat v_k$ denote the bias-corrected first- and second-moment estimates used in the Adam update.
+where $\beta_1$ controls the contribution of past gradients and $\beta_2$ governs the decay rate of squared gradients. $\hat m_k$ and $\hat v_k$ denote the bias-corrected first- and second-moment estimates used in the Adam update.
 Finally, the threshold is updated as:

-where $s$ is the gradient scaling factor, and $\epsilon$ prevents division by zero.
-In practice, this Adam-style update yields stable convergence of the thresholds under noisy gradients while preserving the desired sparsity level.
+where $s$ is the gradient scaling factor, and $\epsilon$ is a minuscule constant to prevent division by zero.
+We empirically observe that the adaptive moment estimation (Eq.(\ref{eq:16})-Eq.(\ref{eq:20})) is critical for convergence.
+Ablation studies in Appendix A.4 demonstrate that removing this component leads to severe threshold oscillation and training divergence, resulting in significant performance degradation on sensitive tasks.

-Combining the above components, the training process of TS-PEFT can be summarized as follows: in each training step, during the forward pass, we perform gating based on each token’s relative update magnitude $r_i$ and the threshold $\tau$ of the corresponding layer, applying updates only at positions that satisfy the condition while keeping the backbone output unchanged at all other positions.
-Then, standard backpropagation is used to update all PEFT parameters, while the backbone parameters remain frozen throughout.
+Combining the above components, the training process of TS-PEFT can be summarized as follows: In each training step, during the forward propagation phase, we perform gating based on each token’s relative update magnitude $r_i$ and the threshold $\tau$ of the corresponding layer, applying updates only at positions that satisfy the condition while keeping the base model output unchanged at all other positions.
+Then, standard backpropagation is used to update all PEFT parameters, while the base model parameters remain frozen throughout.
 On this basis, we compute $\mu_i$ to construct the approximate gradient $g_k$ for the threshold, and independently update the threshold $\tau$ of each layer using Adam-style first- and second-moment estimates.
 The full training procedure is presented in Algorithm \ref{alg:fb}.